open-review-toolkit/open-review-toolkit/01-introduction.md

 ## Tables {#sec:tables}

-You can create tables in your markdown files, and you can reference @tbl:always_on from the text.
+You can create tables in your markdown files, and you can reference @tbl:example_table from the text.
 For more on references see @sec:references.

 | Header #1 | Header #2 |
 |-----------|-----------|